usdaud/algotradinglib.github.io/README.md

 - Avoid promotional content
 - Respect copyright and intellectual property rights

-## Local Development

-To run the site locally:

-1. Clone the repository
-2. Install Jekyll (as this site uses GitHub Pages)
-3. Run `jekyll serve` in the repository directory
-4. Access the site at `http://localhost:4000`

 ## License

 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 This means you are free to: